 |09.01||Laurence Labrune (Université Bordeaux Montaigne & CNRS UMR5263 CLLE ERSSàB) Word initial rhotic avoidance: a typological survey|

 Joanna Błaszczak (Uniwersytet Wroclawski) Clause structure, case and agreement in Polish existential, possessive and locative sentences: A phase-based account

 Johannes Heim (Universität Greifswald) Deconstructing (non-)canonical questions in English: A cross-modular approach

 |05.12||Adriana Hanuliková (Universität Freiburg) Linguistic Effects of Accented Speech: the Highs and the Lows|

 |12.12||Johanna Nichols (University of California, Berkeley) Proper measurement of linguistic complexity (and why it matters)|

 Conferences, Workshops and Presentations

-- Andreas Trotzke gave an invited talk on Discourse particles in second language acquisition at the Autonomous University of Barcelona on October 11th.
+- Andreas Trotzke gave an invited talk on Partikelsyntax im Sprachvergleich at the University of Düsseldorf on December 10th.